illiaChaban/pygame/readme.txt

 huge pile of problems seemed to be impossible to solve.
 For guidence and assistence, I'd like to thank all of my mentors and especially Jonathan Martin @nybblr.

-After all the challenges in pygame, I believe I'm overqualified for Google Maps.